Ronnie Hawkins: Career

-Before leaving on the trip to England, Hawkins took Robertson to the Delta Supper Club, a notorious hangout in West Helena, where an irate patron had chainsawed the bar down the middle.
+Before leaving for England, Hawkins took Robertson to the Delta Supper Club, a notorious hangout in West Helena, where an irate patron had chainsawed the bar down the middle.
 While waiting for Hawkins's and Helm's return, Robertson practiced, listening to stacks of records he had bought in Memphis with his first week's paycheck.
 His haul of music included records by Ray Charles, bluesmen Howlin' Wolf, Muddy Waters, B. B. King, Junior Parker, and T-Bone Walker, rockabilly singer and guitarist Warren Smith, and gospel singer Mahalia Jackson.
 When Hawkins and his new Hawks lineup recorded the album Mojo Man in New York City in 1961, Robertson's lead guitar work showed the influence of other Chicago bluesmen such as Buddy Guy and Otis Rush as well.

 Along with Helm, all the Hawks left Hawkins in 1964 to form a group which came to be named the Band.
-Robertson describes an event that led to the parting in chapter nine of Testimony.
-The decision came after Hawkins tried to prevent Rick Danko's girlfriend from coming to the shows.
+The decision came after Hawkins tried to prevent Rick Danko's girlfriend from coming to the group's shows.
 Hawkins wanted the group to mingle with the crowd, and Danko wanted to sit with her instead.
-Other issues included diverging musical interests, and pay.
+Other issues included diverging musical interests and pay.
 Hawkins was often absent from shows, leaving the Hawks to play without him.
 Levon felt they should be paid more when Hawkins didn't show up.
 There was a confrontation and things came to a head.
 They went to work for Bob Dylan in 1965, touring with him for a year, and were his backup band on The Basement Tapes.
 Hawkins continued to perform and record, and did a few tours in Europe.

 In December 1969, Hawkins hosted John Lennon and Yoko Ono for a stay at his home in Mississauga, Ontario, during the couple's campaign to promote world peace.
 Lennon signed his erotic "Bag One" lithographs during his stay there.
 Lennon also did a radio promo for a Hawkins single, a version of The Clovers song "Down in the Alley".
 Hawkins later rode with them on a train to Ottawa to see then-prime minister Pierre Trudeau.
 Lennon also enlisted Hawkins as a peace ambassador, and Hawkins traveled to the border of China and Hong Kong with journalist Ritchie Yorke bearing an anti-war message.